nikitavoloboev/data/art/art.md

 - [Cute Cats and Psychedelia: The Tragic Life of Louis Wain](https://illustrationchronicles.com/Cute-Cats-and-Psychedelia-The-Tragic-Life-of-Louis-Wain)
 - [DeviantArt](https://www.deviantart.com/) - Largest Online Art Gallery and Community.
 - [Museo](https://museo.app/) - Tool for finding images in the public domain from some of the best museums in the world. ([Code](https://github.com/chasemccoy/museo))
+- [Foundation](https://foundation.app/) - Creative playground for artists, curators and collectors to experience the new creative economy.